gemini-hlsw/seqexec/README.md

 Enumerated types are represented by tables named `e_whatever` which are the source for generated code on the Scala side.
 After compiling if you look in `modules/core/target/scala-2.11/src_managed/gem` you will see the source.
 The rationale for this is that the database becomes the source of truth, which makes things like filter wavelengths, etc., available for querying and reporting.

+It's not yet clear which bits could be data-driven and which need to exist in Scala code.
+We do need to write code against specific filters and so on but we could still read these from the database on the fly.
+TBD.

 ### Next Steps

+- [ ] general re-org and continued refactoring
 - [ ] science steps for F2 and a few more instruments
 - [ ] dao methods for reading (right now all we do is insert)
 - [ ] simple web front end for CRUD actions